rome/tools/editors/helix/manual.md

 auto-format = true

 ```
+`/tmp/rome-socket` is the default socket file path in Linux, I tested on Linux.
+If anything goes wrong, please double check if the
+path equals to `rome __print_socket`

 # Limitation
 1. The `rome-socket` will not automatically create when you reboot until you use the command `rome __print_socket`.
 As a workaround,